chrisnoonan98675/site/xl-deploy/concept/step-options.markdown

 - generic-plugin
 ---

 Plugin writers that write a plugin based on the generic-plugin or the powershell-plugin have the option of specifying so-called *step options*.
 These control what data is sent along when performing a `CREATE`, `MODIFY`, `DESTROY` or `NOOP` deployment step defined by a CI type.
+Also they control which variables are available in templates.

 ## What is a step option?